humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-10-13-fireunit-now-with-grouping.md

     }();

-By hooking into the events that are fired when testcases and testsuites begin and end, I&#8217;m able to call the `fireunit.group()` and `fireunit.groupEnd()` methods at the correct time and with the correct data to create the appropriate console output.
+By hooking into the events that are fired when testcases and testsuites begin and end, I'm able to call the `fireunit.group()` and `fireunit.groupEnd()` methods at the correct time and with the correct data to create the appropriate console output.

 ## Get the source

-FireUnit is open source and can be forked from [John&#8217;s GitHub repository][6].
-I&#8217;ve also released my [FireUnit for YUI Test][7] extension as open source on GitHub.
+FireUnit is open source and can be forked from [John's GitHub repository][6].
+I've also released my [FireUnit for YUI Test][7] extension as open source on GitHub.
 There are both YUI 2.x and YUI 3.x versions available.
 Note that the YUI 3.x version requires you to pass in the `TestRunner` object to the `attach()` and `detach()` methods (because there can be multiple instances on a page).

  [1]: http://www.fireunit.org
  [2]: http://developer.yahoo.com/yui/yuitest/